 Facial expression During the second stage of labor, the face gets intense, a stressed look, which makes observers often assume the woman is suffering great pain.
 As birth climax approaches, the face looks like that of an athlete undergoing great strain.

-Uterine reactions

-The upper segment of the uterus contracts rhythmically during labor.
+Uterine reactions The upper segment of the uterus contracts rhythmically during

-Cervical reactions

-Loosening of mucus plug from os of cervix is one of the standard signs of early labor.
+Cervical reactions Loosening of mucus plug from os In sexual excitement, cervical of cervix is one of the standard signs of early labor.